ccapdev1920T2/s11g12/README.md

 ```

 8. ### Navigation Bar
+There are multiple parts here in Navigation bar
+- Home
+- Conact Us
+- Categories
+- User
+- My Cart

 9. ### Footer
 Here you can access different information about the website such as "About us", "Contact Us", "Our boses" and etc.